getterhiss/getterhiss.com/content/posts/2019-03-09--medicine-to-tech/index.md

 ### Overcoming the fear of letting everyone down.

-**The only person you should every worry letting down is You.**
+**The only person you should ever worry letting down is You.**

 In the beginning of last year, I decided to finish up with my medical studies. **The realization of following a path that was not aligned with *my* dreams and expectations of life hit me hard**.
 It was one of the toughest things I've done, but a decision I have not regretted even once.

 As people close to me know, I've gone through a few adventures in my life.
-From modeling for almost a decade, to taking time off after graduating high school to travel full time, to solo backpacking in Costa Rica and Thailand, going to University to study medicine, and taking a sabbatical to follow my heart (and my love).
+From modeling for almost a decade, to taking time off after graduating high school to travel full time, to solo backpacking in Costa Rica and Thailand, going to University to study medicine, and taking a sabbatical to follow my heart (*and my love*).

 Sometimes I feel like everything I've done so far, every low point and every high, has taught and prepared me for this phase in my life now.
 Deciding to be an entrepreneur is deciding to take the much harder route.
 There is no security.
 The highs are higher, the lows are lower. **But you do it for the journey.**